rslavin/sirken-bot/readme.md

 ```

 ### !earthquake
-Updates all merbs pop times to the specified time. the time format is the same used for !tod and !pop
+Updates all mobs pop times to the specified time. the time format is the same used for !tod and !pop
 ```
 !earthquake now
 ```